My Estonia travel summary:

 Population: 1.3 million (2016)

-- Tallinn – a pleasant capital city where modern glass skyscrapers softly integrate in a historical old town, cathedral, castles, parks, trendy bars and restaurants.
+- Tallinn – a pleasant capital city where modern glass skyscrapers softly integrate in a historical old town.

 - Kadriorg Park – flower beds, museums, Swan Bond, administrative building with the office of the President.